amirgamil/Graph-Network-COVID-19/README.md

 ## Contributions
-The JSON data was provided by [Covid Watch](https://github.com/covid19risk/) in their ongoing effort to build a scalable solutions to the COVID-19 pandemic.
+The JSON data was provided by [Covid Watch](https://github.com/covid19risk/) in their ongoing effort to build a scalable solution to the COVID-19 pandemic.